-In general, we do not expect the evolution of the Cauchy problem \eqref{eq:density_matrix_Cauchy_prblm_on_Fock} to be well-approximated by its mean-field dynamics.
-In fact, for initial data that are far from equilibrium, the effects of quantum fluctuation about its mean-field dynamics are not expected to be small.
-Thus, it is natural to restrict our studies to a subclass of initial data that are in close proximity to equilibrium states.
-As explained in \cite{benedikter_mean-field_2016}, equilibrium states at finite positive temperature are believed to be well-approximated by mixed quasi-free states.
-Furthermore, mixed quasi-free states has the important property that it can be represented by a Bogoliubov transformation acting on the vacuum of the double Fock space $\cG$ which is a key object in our study of the mean-field limit.
+In general, we do not know if the evolution of the Cauchy problem \eqref{eq:density_matrix_Cauchy_prblm_on_Fock} can be well-approximated by its mean-field dynamics.
+Therefore, it is natural to restrict our studies to a subclass of initial data.
+As stated in \cite{benedikter_mean-field_2016}, equilibrium states at finite positive temperature are believed to be well-approximated by mixed quasi-free states.
+In the particular case of non interacting fermions at positive temperature, equilibrium states are exactly described by mixed quasi-free states (see~\cite{bratteli_operator_1981}).
+Furthermore, mixed quasi-free states have the important property that they can be represented by the action of a Bogoliubov transformation on the vacuum of the double Fock space $\cG$, which is a key object in our study of the mean-field limit.

-In this section, we give a brief overview of rudimentary facts about Bogoliubov transformation in the framework of the double Fock space $\cG$ and construct a class quasi-free states exhibiting the structure of pure states in $\cG$, with average number of particles $N$ and pairing density equal to zero.
-We follow closely to the presentation given in \cite{solovej_many_2014}.
+In this section, we give a brief overview of rudimentary facts about Bogoliubov transformation in the framework of the double Fock space $\cG$ and construct a class of quasi-free states exhibiting the structure of pure states in $\cG$, with average number of particles $N$ and pairing density equal to zero.
+We follow closely the presentation given in~\cite{solovej_many_2014}.